A Guide to adding Sonos Surround Sound Rears

 As a brand new entry into the Sonos lineup and their first ever upwards-firing rear option, the Sonos Era 300 really has changed the game when it comes to surround sound.
 Capable of delivering true Dolby Atmos and the thrill of multi-directional spatial audio to your home, you can experience a truly immersive cinematic experience that hasn’t been seen before from Sonos.

-It’s worth knowing, the Era 300 is only compatible with a Dolby Atmos enabled soundbar so if you’re planning on using these as rears, you’ll need a Sonos Arc or Sonos Beam (Gen 2) to do so.
+It’s worth knowing, the Era 300 is only compatible with a Dolby Atmos enabled soundbar so if you’re planning on using these as rears, you’ll need a Sonos Arc Ultra, Sonos Arc or Sonos Beam (Gen 2) to do so.

-Placement Tip: Looking for the best sound quality?
-Remember to leave about 2 feet of overhead clearance and don’t place the Era 300 in an enclosed space like a bookshelf as it could impact dispersion and playback clarity.
+Placement Tip: For the best sound quality, remember to leave about 2 feet of overhead clearance and don’t place the Era 300 in an enclosed space like a bookshelf as it could impact dispersion and playback clarity.

 Want to know more about the Era 300?
 Read our Sonos Era 300 Review